YetWhen/rUNSWiftBootCampTeam3/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 Welcome to the rUNSWift git repository.

-The code of each tasks are in separate branches, the file to look for the code is included in the corresponding README.file in each branch
+This repo is forked and used for rUNSWift bootscamp 2024 The code of each tasks are in separate branches, the file to look for the code is included in the corresponding README.file in each branch
 Here follows the contribution
 Tasks: